RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

 FROM roling_total;
 ```

-### Checking which companies laid of most of their employees in which months
+### Checking which companies laid off most of their employees in which months
 ``` sql
 SELECT company, YEAR(`date`) AS layoff_year, SUM(total_laid_off) as total_laid_off_in_a_year
 FROM layoffs_worksheet2